-I grew up with neat freak parents who insisted on daily chores, and hard core cleaning on the weekends.
+I grew up with neat freak parents who insisted on daily chores, and hardcore cleaning on the weekends.
 As a kid all of these chores pretty much seemed like the end of the world.
 However, as I got older I realized that that genetic trait has been passed down to me.
 Being organized has always been beneficial to me when it comes to school and work.
 My classroom quickly became “the organized one”.
-I have learned to let go a bit and let mess be mess(like my craft room) but, I think the classroom runs smoother when things have a place.
+I have learned to let go a bit and let the mess be a mess(like my craft room) but, I think the classroom runs smoother when things have a place.
 Going into a classroom with stacks of papers on the desk, books placed lazily on shelves, and not knowing where to find anything is a huge pet peeve.
-I was a substitute teacher for awhile and not being able to find things easily in the classroom was stressful!
+I was a substitute teacher for a while and not being able to find things easily in the classroom was stressful!
 Organization in the classroom doesn’t have to be scary or break the break!
 Bins, baskets, and drawers are your new best friend!
 You can find these super cheap at stores like Target and Walmart, and even the dollar store! !
-As you can see, I love drawers, bins and organizers!
+As you can see, I love drawers, bins, and organizers!

 Bins, Baskets, Drawers and More

 The best thing about these organizers is that you can customize them with just paint and some labels.
 There are lots of spray paints out there, but make sure you get one that is specially made for plastic!
-Otherwise you paint will start flaking off and and your hard work will look like a literal hot mess.
+Otherwise you paint will start flaking off and your hard work will look like a literal hot mess.
 (Learned this the hard way)!
 Next, find labels, make labels, whatever you fancy for these organizers.
 One type of organizer I LOVED was ice bins…yes ice bins!
 I used ice bins practically for everything!
 These were great for storing teacher books, picture books, file folder games and much more!
 A big bonus is that they are very cheap and students can easily grab a bin for Daily 5 reading, centers, and more!

-Another common organizer many teachers use are Sterlite Drawers.
+Another common organizer many teachers use is Sterlite Drawers.
 These are great for storing so much and since they come in so many different sizes, you can store anything, from paperclips to board games!
-Another new hit with teachers, oare teacher toolboxes.
+Another new hit with teachers are teacher toolboxes.
 These are awesome for storing smaller items and are easy to move.
 You can use toolboxes virtually for everything, and not just supplies.
 If you don’t have a lot of space in you room to store centers or math manipulatives, these are a great alternative.
 Plus, you can take them anywhere easily in the room when working with smaller groups.

 If you aren’t concerned with hiding the contents and are lucky to have a cutting machine such a Cricut or Cameo Silhouette, vinyl is going to be your new classroom favorite!
 There are so many things you can label using vinyl and with some fun fonts, your classroom will be even more organized.